-- We want to increase the number of Michif and Dene language speakers across the province, and the Minister of Language, Culture and Heritage is leading our government's efforts on language revitalization.
+- We want to increase the number of Michif and Dene language speakers across the province, and the Minister of Language is leading our government's efforts on language revitalization.
 An important step of accomplishing this objective is to have Michif and Dene language learning as part of the K-12 curriculum throughout the province.
-With the support of Minister McLennan: - Over the next year, launch and monitor the success of the MELPP and the DELPP. - Based on the outcomes, over the next five years, expand the program across the province and throughout K-12. - Enter into discussions with the Government of Saskatchewan on how they can support the expansion of the pilot project, given that education is a provincial responsibility. - For post-secondary education, we want to ensure Métis students are receiving a top-quality education and being encouraged to go into second and third degrees.
-To accomplish this objective, over the next year: - Ensure the Métis Nation University Sponsorship Program continues to build and support Métis citizens pursuing post-secondary academic studies and scholarly activities.
-It needs to be administered based on annual priority areas established by MN-S and the adjudication process to review eligible Métis students needs to be grounded on an objective adjudication process. - Continue to strengthen our relationship with the University of Saskatchewan and implement the MOU signed in November 2019 to increase Métis presence at all levels of the university.
-Specifically, focus on enrolment and completion rates. - With support from the Minister of Women and Gender Equality, advocate for the need for Métis women's studies at post-secondary institutions in Saskatchewan and across Canada. - Continue to strengthen relationships with all post-secondary educational institutions in Saskatchewan and across Canada. - Continue to contribute to the MN-S COVID-19 response to help ensure the health and safety of all Métis citizens, specifically for children and families.
+With the support of the Minister of Language: - Over the next year, expand and monitor the success of the MELPP and the DELPP. - Based on the outcomes, over the next five years, invite all 27 provincial school divisions in Saskatchewan to host a Michif or Dene program. - Enter into discussions with the Government of Saskatchewan on how they can support the expansion of the pilot project, given that education is a provincial responsibility. - Continue to contribute to the MN-S COVID-19 response to help ensure the health and safety of all Métis citizens, specifically for children and families.
 Work closely with the Minister of Health and other relevant Ministers. - We want citizens to be able to access services and programs in their Regions.
-A decentralized, Métisfocused service delivery model will best support our citizens.
-To work towards this objective, over the next year: - Work with the Ministers mentioned and the Minister of Housing and Infrastructure to design a pilot for the future construction and administration of a Métis Community Resource Centre for citizens to access services and support in an effective and efficient manner. - Work with the Minister of Health to support initiatives on early brain and biological development to improve the development and well-being of Métis children. - Support the Ministers of Economic Development and Tourism and Youth to design and implement a mentorship program to provide Métis youth with the necessary experience, skills and knowledge in entrepreneurship and business. - Support the Ministers of Women and Gender Equality and Justice in the development of a plan to address the situation of violence against Métis women, female Elders, girls, and LGBTQQIP2SAA persons in Saskatchewan.
+A decentralized, Métis-focused service delivery model will best support our citizens.
+To work towards this objective, over the next year: - Support the Minister of Child and Family Services, and working collaboratively with the Ministers mentioned and the Minister of Housing and Infrastructure, to design a pilot for the future construction and administration of a Métis Community Resource Centre ("La Faamii") for citizens to access services and support in an effective and efficient manner. - Work with the Minister of Health to support initiatives on early brain and biological development to improve the development and well-being of Métis children. - Support the Ministers of Economic Development and Tourism and Youth to design and implement a mentorship program to provide Métis youth with the necessary experience, skills and knowledgein entrepreneurship and business. - Support the Ministers of Women and Gender Equality and Justice in the development of a plan to address the situation of violence against Métis women, female Elders, girls, and 2SLGBTQQIA+ persons in Saskatchewan. - Support the Minister of Justice in the Constitutional Reform process to update and modernize our Constitution of the Métis Nation Saskatchewan and related legislation to ensure they are grounded on our Métis laws and that we create legislative frameworks that will continue to serve our citizens and Métis Nation as we move to towards self-government.